-- (1) Is defined by the institution in accordance with any applicable requirements of its State or accrediting agency; - (2) Includes, but is not limited to- - (i) Attending a synchronous class, lecture, recitation, or field or laboratory activity, physically or online, where there is an opportunity for interaction between the instructor and students;

-- (ii) Submitting an academic assignment; - (iii) Taking an assessment or an exam; - (iv) Participating in an interactive tutorial, webinar, or other interactive computer-assisted instruction; - (v) Participating in a study group, group project, or an online discussion that is assigned by the institution; or - (vi) Interacting with an instructor about academic matters
+- 1. Is defined by the institution in accordance with any applicable requirements of its State or accrediting agency; - 2.
+Includes, but is not limited to - a.
+Attending a synchronous class, lecture, recitation, or field or laboratory activity, physically or online, where there is an opportunity for interaction between the instructor and students: - b.
+Submitting an academic assignment; - c.
+Taking an assessment or an exam; - d.
+Participating in an interactive tutorial, webinar, or other interactive computer-assisted instruction; - e.
+Participating in a study group, group project, or an online discussion that is assigned by the institution; or - f.
+Interacting with an instructor about academic matters